reytoms/Portfolio/Project_part1.md

 c.
 [The data set of the top 10 countries for tourism](https://www.worldatlas.com/articles/10-most-visited-countries-in-the-world.html)

-This data set identifies the top countries to visit this Christmas.
+This data set identifies the top countries to visit this holiday season.

-Note: The data being used is captured as links within the respective sections of the project.
+Note: The data being used is captured as links within the respective sections of the project with detailed analysis.

 I would like to use these data sets as my primary source for investigation purpose and to fetch statistical numbers of value regrading travel and tourism.
 Despite  these numbers being useful to my work, I expect to be identifying additional features by myself.
 To build on my project I will be using more arbitrary information such as the duration of travel to the different countries of choice, citizens of which all countries require visa to visit specific destinations, tourist attractions in the destination of choice, and commute expenses (bus rate versus train rate versus cab rate) amongst other things.
 As I continue to work on this project, I will be referencing the data where required.